 Parent satisfaction is usually evidenced by enrolment numbers, attendance at school events and parent forums.
-In 2022 there were less challenges in engaging the parent community through these traditional means as restrictions had subsided for much of the year.
 Parents demonstrated their engagement in school life through attendance to parent/teacher meetings and P&F meetings.
 St Patrick's Catholic School continues to have a positive profile in the community with a constant number of new families enrolling throughout the year.